aronlindberg/lab_notebook/books/paulus-nijstad-group-creativity.md

 Again, this seems to indicate that social modularization should lead to creativity and heterogeneity.
 However, does this take into account boundary spanners across structural holes (Burt)?
 Perhaps the immigrants and foreign students are the boundary spanners here?

   > p.
-337: "Unfortunately, very little attnetion has been devoted to the effects of different kinds of tasks on group creativity."
+337: "Unfortunately, very little attention has been devoted to the effects of different kinds of tasks on group creativity."

 Let the search for moderators begin!